Sustainability work at Kotipizza Group

 One example of our sustainable sourcing is that in 2017 Kotipizza was the first pizza chain in the world to receive the international MSC ecolabel, confirming that all fish and seafood products served by the chain comes from sustainable sources and certified fisheries.
 The Majakka pizza ad campaign followed the journey of MSC prawns from the Arctic Ocean all the way to the restaurant through the eyes of our Chief Procurement Officer, Anssi Koivula.

-Our sourcing and product development team develop the quality, safety and healthiness of our ingredients together with the suppliers by eliminating excessive additives and polishing up the nutritional content, functional properties and packaging.
-The proportion of Finnish ingredients is large, at least 60 percent in Kotipizza, for example.
-This supports the customer experience, as Finnish food is highly valued by consumers.
+Our sourcing and product development team develop the quality, safety and healthiness of our ingredients together with the suppliers by e.g. eliminating excessive additives and polishing up the nutritional content, functional properties and packaging.
+The proportion of Finnish ingredients is large, over 70 percent in Kotipizza, for example.
+This improves our customer experience, as Finnish food is highly valued by consumers.
 Watch Kotipizza franchisee Jaana Korhonen from Jyväskylä talk about the significance of sustainable ingredients below.

 Our restaurants comply with laws and contracts and ensure that financial and employer obligations are fulfilled, including payment of taxes and occupational health and safety, as well as everyone’s workplace satisfaction, health and safety.
 Everything is based on the equality and partnership between chain management and franchisees.
 Any problems are efficiently tackled.
 Responsible operating methods must be used throughout the employment relationship, starting from recruitment.